To finance Disneyland,

 The Los Angeles Chamber Orchestra performs the score to Plane Crazy (a 1928 Mickey Mouse short) live at UCLA's Royce Hall.
 It is preceded by a screening of Buster Keaton's Steamboat Bill Jr. (the film that influenced Walt's first talking Mickey short Steamboat Willie).

 Ronald Reagan, the 40th U.S. President, passes at the age of 93 at his Bel Air, California home.
 An actor and governor of California (for 2 terms), Reagan took part in the TV broadcast of Disneyland's grand opening in July 1955.
+As president, he attended a second Inaugural Celebration at America Gardens at Epcot on May 27, 1985.
+(This was due to extremely cold weather having canceled many of the originally planned events in Washington, D.C., in January.)
+In 1990, he returned to Disneyland, with his co-emcees Art Linkletter and Bob Cummings, for its 35th anniversary.
 At 4:30 on this day, the American flag in Disneyland's Town Square is lowered to half mast.

 Johnny Depp is awarded Best Male Performance at the MTV Movie Awards for his